-Upon completion of the hearing, the Decision-maker will deliberate privately and will render a finding as to each allegation in the complaint by applying the clear and convincing evidence standard; whether the evidence is highly and substantially more likely to be true than untrue that the Respondent violated the Policy as alleged.
-The decision will be provided simultaneously to the parties through the issuance of a written determination letter, delivered by one or more of the following methods: in person, mailed to the local or permanent address of the parties as indicated in official the College records, or emailed to the parties' the College issued email or otherwise approved account.
-Once mailed, emailed, and/or received in-person, notice will be presumptively delivered.
+Upon completion of the hearing, the Decision-maker will deliberate privately and will render a finding as to each allegation in the complaint by applying the preponderance of evidence standard; whether it is more likely to be true than not that the Respondent violated the Policy as alleged.
+The decision will be provided simultaneously to the parties through the issuance of a written determination letter, delivered by one or more of the following methods: in person, mailed to the local or permanent address of the parties as indicated in the official College records, or emailed to the parties using the College issued email or otherwise approved account.
+Once mailed, emailed, and/or received in person, notice will be presumptively delivered.